To download previous agenda, click here.

 The ability of Fleets to communicate nationally and with partner nations is paramount to successful operations.
 From avionics that can connect across multiple channels to cross-queued-sensors for targeting from external platforms, integrated connectivity is crucial to mission success.

-STREAM 1: PLATFORM INNOVATIONS - ATTACK
+STREAM 1: PLATFORM INNOVATIONS - ATTACK AND MARITIME

 PLATFORM INNOVATIONS – MULTI ROLE

-STREAM 2: GUIDED WEAPONS
+STREAM 2: GUIDED OPTIONS

 STREAM 3: ENHANCING NETWORK PERFORMANCE